Investing in Green Infrastructure

 To advance Canada's efforts to build a clean economy, Budget 2017 lays out the Government's plan to invest $21.9 billion in green infrastructure, including initiatives that will support the implementation of the Pan-Canadian Framework on Clean Growth and Climate Change.

-Of this, $9.2 billion will be provided to provinces and territories over the next 11 years through bilateral agreements.
+Of this, $9.2 billion will be provided to provinces and territories over the next decade through bilateral agreements.
 A further $5 billion will be available for green infrastructure projects through the Canada Infrastructure Bank and $2.8 billion through a series of national programs.

 For more information, visit: Budget 2017: Building a Strong Middle Class